Brianmanden/SpectreConsoleApps/SplitViewCommander/Notes.md

 ### Work In Progess :)

+* 2023-10-15 Added Key Press detection (WIP)
+* 2023-10-14 Refactored to using Themes
 * 2023-10-10 Refactored main program.
-Worked on sets of styles (WIP)
+Worked on sets of styles
 * 2023-10-04 Some images have been added to the Assets folder for inspiration on which features to implement.

 ---